timeplus-io/docs/docs/public-beta-2.md

 **Data Ingestion **
   * We now have a consolidated page for adding your data to Timeplus.
 The new "Add Data" page allows you to add a source (such as Apache Kafka, Confluent Cloud, Redpanda, etc.), push data via Ingest REST API, import a CSV file, and connect an external stream (with Kafka data).
 Your added sources and external streams are also listed on this page, in separate tabs.
   * In the Apache Kafka and Redpanda sources, you can now encode/decode Protobuf.
-During the "Pull Data" step, enter your Protobus message name and definition.
+During the "Pull Data" step, enter your Protobuf message name and definition.
   * We also now support Debezium JSON as a read data format, with Upsert and CRUD (with CRUD currently being in preview).

 **Streaming Database and SQL**